 Finish line: There will be food at the finish that will be determined as we get closer to race day.
 Who knows what we can actually have available in 2021!
 PLEASE NOTE: There is a $5 parking fee at the finish line if you do not have an Alaska State Parks permit sticker.

-Awards: Awards will be around 3-3:30 p.m.
+Awards: Awards will be at noon.
 Awards for top-3 men, top-3 women, and top-3 relay teams.

 Getting back to your car: There are always plenty of runners and volunteers willing to give someone a ride back down the mountain.
 If you need a ride, let us know in advance, or let us know when you finish the race.
 We anticipate having a van again in 2021 BUT, as it is a 2 hour round trip, we will likely only have 1 or 2 trips total back to the start.
 If you need a ride, PLEASE come prepared to hang out for a while, possibly several hours.
 Let's be honest...it WILL be quite a while!

 We are always in need of volunteers, and couldn't do it without you!
 If you would like to host an aid station or help with the finish line or be in-vehicle on-course support, please use the Contact Us form.